noi-ph/editorials/2023/tama/pillage/index.md

 <details class="editorial-section"><summary class="h2">Bonus: Computing rational numbers modulo $998244353$</summary>

-All solutions we described above compute the *full* answer, i.e., we pretend we were working on $\mathbb{R}$ where we can add, subtract, multiply, and crucially, divide, numbers.
+All solutions we described above compute the *full* answer, i.e., we pretend we were working on $\mathbb{R}$ (or maybe $\mathbb{C}$) where we can add, subtract, multiply, and crucially, divide, numbers.
 Actually, we could also pretend we are working on $\mathbb{Q}$, i.e., the rationals, since all intermediate results are clearly rational, and we can also do the same arithmetic operations there.

 Now, in many problems, we can usually convert such full-answer solutions into solutions that compute the answer mod $m$, say $m = 998244353$, because we can also add, subtract and multiply numbers mod $m$.
 However, division mod $m$ is more complicated; it sometimes doesn't work at all.
 To see this, let $m = 10$, and note that $12 \equiv 32 \pmod{10}$, but dividing by $4$ fails:
 $$\frac{12}{4} = 3 \not\equiv 8 = \frac{32}{4} \pmod{10}.$$